-The following table is a reconciliation of generally accepted accounting principles in the United States of America ("GAAP") income before taxes, net income and fully diluted earnings per share, excluding one-time benefits and other charges for the years presented.
+The following table is a reconciliation of generally accepted accounting principles in the United States of America ("GAAP") income before taxes, net income and fully diluted earnings per share to income before taxes, net income and fully diluted earnings per share, excluding one-time benefits and other charges for the years presented.
 We believe that these non-GAAP financial measures provide useful information to investors about our results of operations because the elimination of one-time benefits and charges that are included in the GAAP financial measures results in an enhanced comparability of certain key financial results between the periods presented. (in thousands, except per share amounts):